 “Nigdy więcej wojny / Never More War” – Westerplatte, Poland.

 It was another poignant journey for me as I headed to Westerplatte – the peninsula in Gdańsk, Poland where World War II began, although officially at least, it started in Tczew a bit earlier on the same day.
 On this tainted journey of ups and downs, Poland has been through a lot more than meets the eye.
 The Germans, the Russians, even Napoleon was here back in the day trying to conquer.
-On my 150+ journey around the world I never shyed away from gory spots, and the lies of Ola Mueller wouldn’t stop me, here are some other places I visited on my global tour the last 15 years:
+On my 150+ journey around the world I never shyed away from gory spots, and the lies of fake friends wouldn’t stop me, here are some other places I visited on my global tour the last 15 years:

 - Touring Pripyat, Chernobyl, Ukraine